© KlezCalifornia Inc, or used by permission. All rights reserved.

-At the Berkeley Fellowship of Unitarian Universalists, 1924 Cedar St., Berkeley, in the Connie Barbour room.
-This room (which has as piano) is on the second floor of the education building (on Bonita); there is no elevator.
+At the Berkeley Fellowship of Unitarian Universalists, 1606 Bonita Ave., Berkeley 94709, in the Connie Barbour room.
+This room (which has a piano) is on the second floor of the education building (enter from Bonita); there is no elevator.

-To reserve a space, RSVP to firstname.lastname@example.org.
-For general information on KlezCalifornia workshops, including price, click on More Info below.
+A $25 donation is requested for the workshop from everyone in the room.
+Light snacks are provided.
+To reserve a space, RSVP to email@example.com.
+For general information on KlezCalifornia workshops, click on More Info below.